michal-szkutnik/pyRigolWfm1000Z/README.md

 *Important!
 This library can not calculate correct voltage values from raw data.
 I could not (yet?) locate all the data necessary to do that in the WFM files.
 Use --raw parameter to use raw data for plots and CSV files.*

+*Important!
+It seems that WFM file format differs with firmware versions, 00.04.01.SP2 is currently supported, I know that at least some values are moved in WFM files produced by SP3 firmware.*

 These scripts are based on the [pyRigolWFM](https://github.com/mabl/pyRigolWFM) by Matthias Blaicher and my reverse engineering of Rigol DS1054Z WFM files.
 They include a library for reading DS1000Z WFM files and extracting some basic data from them and a utility for plotting and conversion of the WFM file data to other formats.